eashan/IOTA_1/readme.md

 I am using this template to build my application.
 This provides a decent setup to build flask applications.(THis isn't currently doing what I intend to , but I will transform this after I am able to manage a social login integration)

+So as to run the app you need to first set the following environment variables: export APP_SETTINGS='config.DevelopmentConfig' and Database URI: export DATABASE_URI='sqlite:///posts.db'

-As for Social Login, I intend to use the Flask-Social Library to facilitate social login to the app.THis is the [Link](https://github.com/mattupstate/flask-social) has the documentation links and sample code too.
+As for Social Login, I intend to use the Flask-Social Library to facilitate social login to the app.[This](https://github.com/mattupstate/flask-social) link has the documentation and sample code for Flask Social Library.

 # Introduction to Flask